5 more cool things from Eurobike 2023: £3k carbon monocoque gravel wheels, Shimano's Q’AUTO shifting concept, new Thule gear + more

 > Chapeau, Shimano: CUES looks like a genuine game changer

-However, most interesting, and hats-off to Shimano for demoing something unreleased, was their Q’AUTO concept (apologies for the borked image, we're working on it but this is exciting, we promise!).
+However, most interesting, and hats-off to Shimano for demoing something unreleased, was their Q’AUTO concept.

 Q’AUTO is currently in development at Shimano (with no timeline for release before you ask).
 There’s a capacitor in the rear hub that stores a little bit of power derived from the wheel’s rotation, and automatically shifts gears for you.
 An inclinometer can tell if you’re on a gradient and whether you’re heading up or down, and will adjust the shifting parameters to keep cadences higher or lower as required.
 The magic of this is about bringing ‘battery-less power to a mechanical shifting ecosystem.’